-Peer networks can play a significant role in up-skilling product managers by providing insights and advice from experienced product professionals, rather than the superficial “training” sessions found at meetups and product camps.
+Creating peer networks in your product management community can play a significant role in up-skilling product managers by providing insights and advice from experienced product professionals rather than the superficial “training” sessions at meetups and product camps.

-Our findings reveal a gap between sources of insights and advice and their value, the core value of peer networks, and the opportunity for peer networks to help improve product management professional development results.
+Our findings reveal a gap between sources of insights and advice and their value, the core value of product management peer networks, and the opportunity for your product management community to help improve product management professional development results.

 Value Gaps in Access to Insights and Advice

-The research team at Product Growth Leaders surveyed product leaders to understand how important it was for them to have access to new product management insights and advice including where they access advice and which provide the most value.
+The research team at Product Growth Leaders surveyed product leaders to understand how important it was for them to access new product management insights and advice, including where they access advice and which provides the most value.

-Overall, product leaders see access to insights and advice as very important, with 82% of respondents scoring importance 7 out of 10 or higher for both themselves and their teams.
+82% of respondents scored 7 out of 10 or higher for themselves and their teams.
 This access is critical, and we think a crucial part of product management professional development.

-Our research then looked specifically at where they go for each access to new ideas and advice and where they saw the most value.
+We then looked at where they go for access to new ideas and advice and where they see the most value.

 Peer Network is where product leaders saw the most value for advice, at 57%, while Product Management Coach/Advisor was second at 35%.[i]